Sprint naar content

 If you commence your studies on 1 September, the direct debit pertaining to your Tuition Fees will be executed on or around 25 September.
 If you commence your studies after 1 September, the direct debit will be executed on or around the 26th of the month in which you commence your studies.

-If you have a Bank account number, of which the bank is not situated in one of the SEPA countries, and you are a national of a country outside the EEA without an address in The Netherlands, then you will receive a paymentletter from Fontys via your course department.
+If you have a Bank account number of which the bank is not situated in one of the SEPA countries, and you are a national of a country outside the EEA without an address in The Netherlands, then you will receive a payment letter from Fontys via your course department.

 The Dutch currency unit is the Euro (i.e. abbreviated to ‘EUR’ or ‘€’).

-The average living expenses per month for a foreign student living and studying in Holland are between EUR 900 and EUR 1,100 per month.
+The average living expenses per month for a foreign student living and studying in Holland are between EUR 1,100 and EUR 1,500 per month.
 These living expenses cover rent, insurance, food, public transportation, books, clothing and other general costs.

-Dutch Immigration Service (IND) requires non-EEA students to proof they have access to € 11,520 per year (€ 5,760 per semester)
+Dutch Immigration Service (IND) requires non-EEA students to proof they have access to € 14.641 per year (€ 7.320 per semester)

 Costs within the first months upon arrival will be higher than all other months due to a housing deposit, intro week and books.
 Study books are usually bought at the start of the semester and therefore it is wise to reserve and have direct access to an amount at the start of the semester which can cover the price of all study books and the living expenses for the first two months.